 So forget about who else is out there and what they’re up to: just work on yourself as a professional practitioner and the rest will follow.
 When your own vision is stronger than the other hectoring, doubting or complaining voices around, and when you do what inspires you, in a way that inspires you (or, as someone once said, ‘You tap-dance to work’), then you will soon see that people can’t wait to get what you have.

 Of course along the way there will be challenges, obstacles and experiences that may initially appear as mistakes or even failures, but are in fact the most valuable feedback you can have.
 It’s part of the game.
 Who wants an easy life anyway?

-My forthcoming webinar here on the Alexandria Project will identify 50 of the many practical and easily applicable ways in which you can stand out just by changing your own professional practice as a translator.
+My forthcoming webinar with the Alexandria Library will identify 50 of the many practical and easily applicable ways in which you can stand out just by changing your own professional practice as a translator.
 But it starts with a shift in mindset, which is the basis for all that follows.
 We will begin by examining your values and deciding what you want, before going on to explore the best ways to brand and showcase your unique contribution, to attracting (and keeping) clients, the organisation of your working life and finally professional development and continued learning, but all connected to your fundamental understanding of yourself, your unique contribution to the world of translation and your vision.